espinielli/fuzzyjoin/README.md

 library(stringr)
 library(janeaustenr)

-passages <- data_frame(text = prideprejudice) %>%
+passages <- tibble(text = prideprejudice) %>%
   group_by(passage = 1 + row_number() %/% 50) %>%
   summarize(text = paste(text, collapse = " "))

 passages
 #> # A tibble: 261 x 2
 #>    passage text
 #>      <dbl> <chr>
-#>  1    1.00 "PRIDE AND PREJUDICE  By Jane Austen    Chapter 1   It is a truth universally acknowledged, that a single man in possession of a good fortu…
+#>  1       1 "PRIDE AND PREJUDICE  By Jane Austen    Chapter 1   It is a tru…
-#>  2    2.00 "\"How so?
-How can it affect them?\"  \"My dear Mr. Bennet,\" replied his wife, \"how can you be so tiresome!
-You must know that I am think…
+#>  2       2 "\"How so?
+How can it affect them?\"  \"My dear Mr. Bennet,\" r…
-#>  3    3.00 "are my old friends.
-I have heard you mention them with consideration these last twenty years at least.\"  \"Ah, you do not know what I suf…
+#>  3       3 "are my old friends.
+I have heard you mention them with conside…
-#>  4    4.00 "herself, began scolding one of her daughters.  \"Don't keep coughing so, Kitty, for Heaven's sake!
-Have a little compassion on my nerves. …
+#>  4       4 "herself, began scolding one of her daughters.  \"Don't keep co…
-#>  5    5.00 " The astonishment of the ladies was just what he wished; that of Mrs. Bennet perhaps surpassing the rest; though, when the first tumult of…
+#>  5       5 " The astonishment of the ladies was just what he wished; that …
-#>  6    6.00 "married, I shall have nothing to wish for.\"  In a few days Mr. Bingley returned Mr. Bennet's visit, and sat about ten minutes with him in…
+#>  6       6 "married, I shall have nothing to wish for.\"  In a few days Mr…
-#>  7    7.00 "introduced to any other lady, and spent the rest of the evening in walking about the room, speaking occasionally to one of his own party. …
+#>  7       7 "introduced to any other lady, and spent the rest of the evenin…
-#>  8    8.00 "party.
-Mr. Bingley had danced with her twice, and she had been distinguished by his sisters.
-Jane was as much gratified by this as her mot…
+#>  8       8 "party.
+Mr. Bingley had danced with her twice, and she had been…
-#>  9    9.00 "  Chapter 4   When Jane and Elizabeth were alone, the former, who had been cautious in her praise of Mr. Bingley before, expressed to her …
+#>  9       9 "  Chapter 4   When Jane and Elizabeth were alone, the former, …
-#> 10   10.0  Elizabeth listened in silence, but was not convinced; their behaviour at the assembly had not been calculated to please in general; and wit…
+#> 10      10 Elizabeth listened in silence, but was not convinced; their beh…
-#> # ... with 251 more rows
+#> # … with 251 more rows
 ```

 Suppose we wanted to divide the passages based on which character's name is mentioned in each.
 Character's names may differ in how they are presented, so we construct a regular expression for each and pair it with that character's name.